harmslab/epistasis/docs/index.rst

 =============

 A Python API for modeling statistical, high-order epistasis in genotype-phenotype maps.
-This library provides modules to:
+You can use this library to:

     1. Decompose genotype-phenotype maps into high-order epistatic interactions
     2. Find nonlinear scales in the genotype-phenotype map